Breadcrumb

 Update on employee information incident

-In March 2024, we asked individuals who worked at Interior Health between 2003 and 2009 to call a toll-free number to find out if their personal information was included in a document recovered during an RCMP investigation.
+In March 2024, we asked individuals who worked at IH between 2003 and 2009 to call a toll-free number to find out if their personal information was included in a document recovered during an RCMP investigation.

-If you were employed by Interior Health between 2003 and 2009 and are seeking information on the privacy incident, please call 1-833-489-1705 to determine if you were impacted.
+If you were employed by IH between 2003 and 2009 and are seeking information on the privacy incident, please fill out this webform or contact 1-833-489-1705 to determine if you were impacted and are eligible for free credit monitoring.
 There are steps you can take to protect your personal information.

 Background

-No patient information is contained in the document.
+No patient information was contained in the document.

-IH has confirmed there are approximately 7,000 current employees listed and are taking steps to notify them.
+IH has confirmed at the time of receipt there were approximately 7,000 current employees listed and took steps to notify them.
 Due to the age of the data and its broad scope, IH is not able to accurately confirm the former employee information nor where the information came from.

 Frequently asked questions